uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 ```

 It's also interesting that "libcloud" also provides information about the "Princing" of each Public Cloud provider.
 This means, it allows us to think in estimating and optimizing infrastructure costs.
 Of course, this would require a different RFC in the future.

+The only restriction we have about available providers is that we need to know the "instance_id" from within the Virtual Instance (using the custom grain), and not all the providers have its own internal API where we can gather the "instance_id".

 ### A generic JSON-file module: